Canadian Prairies

 The Canadian Prairies (usually referred to as simply the Prairies in Canada) is a region in Western Canada.
-It includes the Canadian portion of the Great Plains and the Prairie Provinces, namely Alberta, Saskatchewan, and Manitoba.
+It includes the Canadian portion of the Great Plains and the Prairie provinces, namely Alberta, Saskatchewan, and Manitoba.
 These provinces are partially covered by grasslands, plains, and lowlands, mostly in the southern regions.
 The northernmost reaches of the Canadian Prairies are less dense in population, marked by forests and more variable topography.
 If the region is defined to include areas only covered by prairie land, the corresponding region is known as the Interior Plains.
-Physical or ecological aspects of the Canadian Prairies extend to northeastern British Columbia, but that area is not included in political use of the term.
+Physical or ecological aspects of the Canadian Prairies extend to northeastern British Columbia, but that area is not included in the political use of the term.

-The prairies in Canada are a temperate grassland and shrubland biome within the prairie ecoregion of Canada that consists of northern mixed grasslands in Alberta, Saskatchewan, southern Manitoba, as well as northern short grasslands in southeastern Alberta and southwestern Saskatchewan.
+The prairies in Canada are a biome of temperate grassland and shrubland within the prairie ecoregion of Canada.
+This ecoregion consists of northern mixed grasslands in Alberta, Saskatchewan, and southern Manitoba, as well as northern short grasslands in southeastern Alberta and southwestern Saskatchewan.
 The Prairies Ecozone of Canada includes the northern tall grasslands in southern Manitoba and Aspen parkland, which covers central Alberta, central Saskatchewan, and southern Manitoba.
-The Prairie starts from north of Edmonton and it covers the three provinces in a southward-slanting line east to the Manitoba-Minnesota border.
+The Prairie starts from north of Edmonton and it covers the three provinces in a southward-slanting line east to the Manitoba–Minnesota border.
 Alberta has the most land classified as prairie, while Manitoba has the least, as the boreal forest begins more southerly in Manitoba than in Alberta.

 Main climates

 The core climate of the Canadian prairie region is defined as a semi-arid climate and is often based upon the Köppen climate classification system.
 This type of classification encompasses five main climate types, with several categoric subtypes based on the precipitation pattern of the region.
-The majority of the prairie provinces experience snowy, fully humid continental climates with cool summers, also known as class Dfc on the Köppen climate scale.
+The majority of the prairie provinces experience snowy, fully humid continental climates with cool summers (known as Group D), and subarctic climate, also known as class Dfc on the Köppen climate scale.
 The southernmost regions of the prairies tend to experience fully humid continental climates with warm summers, Dfb.
-A trifling section surrounding the Alberta-Saskatchewan border has been classified as Bsk, semi-cold and arid climate.
+In parts of southwestern Saskatchewan and southern Alberta in Palliser's Triangle, the climate is drier with greater evapotranspiration, resulting in BSk, cold semi-arid climates.